Affiliate links on Android Authority may earn us a commission. Learn more.

 Does 5G use more battery on your smartphone?

-Once a feature reserved for flagship smartphones, 5G has now become widely available across all price tiers.
+Once a feature reserved for flagship smartphones, 5G has now become widely available on devices across all price tiers.
 But hardware support is only one side of the equation — many carriers worldwide are still transitioning between 4G LTE and 5G.
-Keeping that in mind then, should you enable 5G on your smartphone?
+Keeping that in mind then, should you bother enabling 5G on your smartphone?
 And more importantly, does the feature drain your battery faster than previous gen cellular standards?
 Here’s everything you need to know.

 5G has the potential to consume more battery than 4G LTE, depending on how your carrier has deployed the network.
 You may also see higher battery drain if you’re far from the nearest 5G cell tower.
 Keep reading to understand why.